 Priscilla is the proud mother of Sophia Estrello, a twelve-year-old with Down syndrome.
 Her advocacy for individuals with intellectual and developmental disabilities (IDD) began the day Sophia was born.
 Since then, she has dedicated herself to ensuring that people with IDD have equal opportunities and the support they deserve.
 She honorably serves as the President of the Down Syndrome Coalition Board, where she strives to advocate for people with disabilities and work to break down barriers.
 She is committed to creating meaningful change through education, independence, and employment opportunities for individuals with disabilities.
 In her current role as the MFP Coordinator with the Emergence Transition Care Program, she aspires to connect individuals and encourage parents who may have fear or uncertainty about what their child with IDD is capable of achieving.
 “I do not see disability; I see ability”, she says, “limitless thinking should be at the forefront of our minds as parents of children who are challenged but are true overcomers”.
 She is retired from both the State of Texas and the Navy Reserves and holds a Bachelor’s degree in Social Psychology from Park University and a Master’s degree from New Mexico State University and is a Licensed Master Social Worker (LMSW), a Licensed Chemical Dependency Counselor-Intern (LCDC-I), and a certified Life Coach.
 Along with advocacy work, she has taught as an adjunct professor at UOP and Park University.
 One of her greatest joys is supporting Sophia as she pursues her dreams and gains confidence toward an independent lifestyle, contributing to her community.
 Sophia is proud to be part of the first graduating class and alumni of Every Little Blessing preschool, which has been pivotal in preparing her with the strengths she needs as she enters her academic years.

-Lydia is the proud mother of six-year-old, Noah.
-He has been through so much in his young life from foster care, adoption, Down Syndrome, autism, cancer and various medical challenges but she knows that of everything he lives with, Down Syndrome is the only one that she would never change.
-Since the day she met her son, Lydia has dedicated her life to advocating for him and making sure that he has every opportunity to be a functional member of society.
-She understands the importance of community support and awareness and strives to advocate for individuals like her son.
-Every Little Blessing Preschool has been a huge blessing in their lives.
-They’ve demonstrated the potential that students with disabilities can have when inclusion is the priority.
-She hopes to be this type of strength and support to others through her volunteer work.
-She volunteers her time with a childhood cancer organization and now serves as the Vice-President of the Down Syndrome Coalition for El Paso.
-She is extremely grateful to be in a position where she can empower and advocate for the Down Syndrome community.
+Lydia is the proud mother of her six-year-old son, Noah.
+Despite his young age, Noah has faced significant challenges, including time in foster care, adoption, Down syndrome, autism, cancer, open-heart surgery, and ongoing medical complexities.
+Of all his diagnoses, Down syndrome is the only one Lydia would never change.
+Since the day she met her son, Lydia has dedicated her life to advocating for him and ensuring he has every opportunity to thrive as a valued and capable member of society.
+She understands the critical role that community support and awareness play and is deeply committed to advocating for individuals like her son.
+Every Little Blessing Preschool has been a transformative presence in their lives, demonstrating the incredible potential of students with disabilities when inclusion is prioritized.
+Inspired by this experience, Lydia strives to be a source of strength and support for others through her volunteer work.
+Lydia is profoundly grateful to be in a position where she can empower and advocate for the Down syndrome community.

 Evan George Vourazeris is an actor who plays “Tuck” on Netflix’s award-winning Series Ozark.
 He began his professional acting career in 2017 on Jason Bateman’s award-winning Series as a recurring character.
 Through his character, Evan inspires people of all abilities to achieve their dreams and has given hope to parents across the world.